ghc-proposals/ghc-proposals/proposals/0000-quiet-foralls.rst

   be much simpler to just have Required foralls and nothing else -- but then all type arguments would be compulsory, and no one would want to use the language.
 It's all about using perhaps-ad-hoc mechanisms to make programming convenient.
-This proposal just fills out a missing cornder of the design space.
+This proposal just fills out a missing corner of the design space.

 * Perhaps a nicer story in type applications would be to have named type arguments, but that would be a much bigger change.